valiantvu/faceoff/CONTRIBUTING.md

 1. Pull from upstream master and resolve conflicts before pushing to your fork origin on github
 1. Push to your fork master
 1. Create Pull request to Faceoff master
-1. Approve your own approve request
+1. Approve your own pull request
+2. Push to Heroku

 ## Details